-- No make-up is to be worn at school. - No make-up, nail polish, perfume, or hair spray should be brought to, or applied, at school. - No scented hand sanitizer or lotion should be brought to, or applied, at school. - No body decorations are allowed.
+- No make-up is to be worn at school. - No make-up, nail polish, perfume, or hair spray should be brought to, or applied, at school. - Girls may have their nails painted in neutral, basic colors. - No scented hand sanitizer or lotion should be brought to, or applied, at school. - No body decorations are allowed.
 Tattoos or drawings of any kind are not allowed. - Jewelry may consist of a watch, a simple religious necklace, and/or earrings.
 These must be appropriate for the school setting and should not be a distraction to the educational process. - Earrings are only allowed for female students.
-All earrings must be worn on the lobe.
+All earrings must be worn on the lobe, earrings that dangle are not allowed.